Gerjinn/Gerjinn-Yallung/README.md

 # Hi there, I'm Gerjinn Yallung!

-Welcome to my GitHub profile!
-I am a BS Information Technology student with a passion for technology, problem-solving, and continuous learning.
-I enjoy exploring programming, databases, and tools that help me create meaningful and efficient solutions.
+Hi there!
+I’m a BS Information Technology student fueled by curiosity and a love for solving tech puzzles.
+I thrive on exploring programming, databases, and innovative tools that turn ideas into efficient, real-world solutions.
+Constant learning and creating meaningful projects are what keep me motivated in the ever-evolving world of technology.

 ---